 About this Course

-When you’re responsible for keeping a construction site safe and secure, you need every tool you can get.
-Our OSHA 30-Hour Outreach Training for Construction teaches you precisely what you need to know to build a culture of safety and reduce job-site accidents.
+You need every tool you can get when you’re responsible for keeping a construction site safe and secure.
+Our OSHA 30-Hour Outreach Training for Construction teaches you precisely what you need to know to build a safety culture and reduce job-site accidents.

 Additionally, you’ll receive a comprehensive overview of the policies, procedures, and best practices in OSHA’s 29 CFR 1926 standards for construction.
-The course also covers vital information about all the significant hazards found on a construction site.
+The course also covers vital information about all the significant hazards found on the site.

-For example, you’ll learn how to create and implement a safety and health program that addresses critical safety topics in the construction industry, such as stairways and ladders, confined spaces, hand and power tools, scaffolding, and explosives and blasting agents.
+For example, you’ll learn how to create and implement a safety and health program that addresses critical safety topics in the industry, such as stairways and ladders, confined spaces, hand and power tools, scaffolding, explosives, and blasting agents.